 The online survey collected feedback from current and former members of the SSAC, the ICANN Board of Directors, other SOs/ACs, as well as ICANN staff and other individual members of the ICANN community.
-The survey had 52 total respondents who completed the entire survey.22 Figures 4, 5, and 6 below show the makeup of the group of survey respondents in terms of their affiliations within ICANN, their gender, and the global region which they associate with, respectively.
+The survey had 52 total respondents who completed the entire survey.23 Figures 4, 5, and 6 below show the makeup of the group of survey respondents in terms of their affiliations within ICANN, their gender, and the global region which they associate with, respectively.

-Figure 4: Current/Former ICANN Roles and Affiliations23 Number of Survey Respondents: 80 potential bias, minimization of open-ended questions for quantitative analysis, and options to "Not know" or be "Unsure," among others.
+22 Promotion of the survey included ICANN announcements, use of ICANN social media, and outreach to community members conducted by RWP.
+Survey best practices included randomized answer order to avoid potential bias, minimization of open-ended questions for quantitative analysis, and options to "Not know" or be "Unsure," among others.

-22 In addition, a larger group of up to 80 respondents answered only a portion of the survey.
+23 In addition, a larger group of up to 80 respondents answered only a portion of the survey.
 Findings are robust to this larger sample.
 Figures in this report show results from all respondents who answered the question.